eisaadil/AttendanceCam/README.md

 # AttendanceCam Android Application (AI Project)

-Android app for taking group attendance in classroom using Face Recognition
+Android app for taking group attendance in a classroom using Face Recognition

 **Date:** 2nd March to 29th May 2018

 #### Screenshots and more details are on the PDF file here(AI%20Project%20AttendanceCam.pdf)

 ## Description:
-Developed an Android App using Java, Spring Boot for back-end and Postgres for database storage.
-The website’s main features are authentication, posting, searching for profiles and chatting.
-The chatting module uses Web Sockets for real time data transfer between client and server side.
+Take a picture of the class, and using Face Recognition, all of their attendance gets stored automatically on the database!

 Tools used:
- * Android Studio
+ * Android Studio (Java)
- * Firebase Console
  * Flinto (for prototyping)
 Frameworks/Libraries used:
- * Firebase (for Authentication and Database)
+ * Google Firebase
- *  * Authentication
+   * Authentication
- *  * Database
+   * Database
  * Microsoft Cognitive Face API (Project Oxford)
  * Open CSV